apache/tajo/tajo-docs/src/main/sphinx/getting_started/building.rst

 .. code-block:: bash

   $ cd tajo-x.y.z
-  $ mvn clean install -DskipTests -Pdist -Dtar -Dhadoop.version=xyz
+  $ mvn clean install -DskipTests -Pdist -Dtar -Dhadoop.version=2.X.X
   $ ls tajo-dist/target/tajo-x.y.z-SNAPSHOT.tar.gz

 .. note::

   If you don't specify the hadoop version, tajo cluster may not run correctly.
-Thus, we highly recommend that you specify your hadoop version with maven build command, for example, as follows.
+Thus, we highly recommend that you specify your hadoop version with maven build command.

+  Example:

     $ mvn clean install -DskipTests -Pdist -Dtar -Dhadoop.version=2.5.1

 Then, after you move some proper directory, discompress the tar.gz file as follows: